Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 You should rank your answer options by importance and not have more than 5 or 6 options.

-How you ask your questions is as important as the answers you ask them to pick.
+To conclude, how you ask your questions is as important as the answers you ask them to pick.

 Use our tips above to write good survey answers that will help you collect high-quality information from your target audience.